 The proof can be refined to obtain "large" models of T with certain extra properties.
-For example, if N is an infinite model of T and C is a set, there is a model M of T, such that C embeds into M and moreover, M satisfies exactly the same L-sentences as N.
+For example, if N is an infinite model of T and C is any set, there is a model M of T, such that there is an injective function $C \to M$ and moreover, M satisfies exactly the same L-sentences as N.

-Exercise 77 Prove this last statement.
+Exercise 83 Prove this last statement.